Scalingo/documentation/_posts/addons/2000-01-01-docker-image-addon.md

   registry.scalingo.com/app-myappname:0123456789abcdef /start web
 ```

-> We're using `172.17.0.1` as `DATABASE_URL` host because in a container, your computer will be reachable at this IP.
+> We are using `172.17.0.1` as `DATABASE_URL` host because in a container, your computer will be reachable at this IP.

 That's it, your app is running with your environment.